ayush-1610/micrograd/Derivatives.md

 | Numerical Derivative  | `(f(x+h) - f(x)) / h`                | Approximates slope using tiny perturbations. |
 | Partial Derivative    | `∂d/∂a = (d(a+h,b,c) - d(a,b,c)) / h` | Measures sensitivity to one input.         |
 | Gradient              | Vector of all partial derivatives     | Direction to adjust parameters for optimization. |

-Would you like to walk through a specific scenario (e.g., debugging gradients in a neural network) next?